Cattle Close Mostly Weaker on Thursday

-Live cattle futures faded on Thursday past the April contract.
+Live cattle futures faded on Thursday, but not in the April contract.
 April fats were up by 57 cents for the close, while the other nearby contracts ended 27 to 47 cents weaker.
-June futures are now a $3.87 discount to April.
-USDA confirmed 59k head of cattle sold on Thursday from $187 to $191.50.
-The bulk of action in the South was +$2 near $188, and the bulk in the North was mostly near $190.
+June futures are now a $3.87 discount to April, which is common.
+USDA confirmed 59k head of cash cattle sold on Thursday from $187 to $191.50.
+The bulk of action in the South was +$2 near $188, and the bulk in the North was close to $190.
 Feeder cattle futures closed the day with 30 to 80 cent losses across the front months, though March was up 62 cents to tighten the spread with the index.
 The CME Feeder Cattle Index was another 41 cents higher on 3/20 to $251.82.

 USDA’s Export Sales report listed the week’s beef sales at 11k MT for the week of 3/14.
 That was slightly below the 11.2k MT sold last week and was down from the 18.6k MT during the same week last year.
 Beef commitments were up to 290.9k MT, which is now 8% behind last year’s pace.